In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Results

-The EDCs of Nb 3$d$ (Figure \ref{fig:XPS_after_air}(a – a’’)) are characterized by an intense Nb\textsuperscript{+5} doublet and thus look similar to the EDCs of the \red{BCPed} niobium.
-Analysis of the fitted components within the Nb 3$d$ core-level of the air-exposed annelaed niobium revealed that the binding energy of Nb\textsuperscript{+5} is smaller by $\approx$\SI{0.14}{\electronvolt} as compared to the \red{BCPed} niobium (Table \ref{tab:XPS_all_components_air}).
-The FWHMs of the oxides did not \red{change} so the number of defects did not increase noticeably.
+The EDCs of Nb 3$d$ (Figure \ref{fig:XPS_after_air}(a – a’’)) are characterized by an intense Nb\textsuperscript{+5} doublet and thus look similar to the EDCs of the initial BCPed niobium surface.
+Analysis of the fitted components within the Nb 3$d$ core-level of the air-exposed annelaed niobium revealed that the binding energy of Nb\textsuperscript{+5} is lower by $\approx$\SI{0.14}{\electronvolt} as compared to the initial niobium (Table \ref{tab:XPS_all_components_air}).
+The FWHMs of the oxides did not change so the number of defects did not increase noticeably.

-The relative percentage areas of the fitted components within the Nb 3$d$ core-level are presented in Table \ref{tab:XPS_all_components}.
+The relative areas of the fitted components within the Nb 3$d$ core-level are presented in Table \ref{tab:XPS_all_components}.
 The smallest percentage of Nb\textsuperscript{+5} was observed in the \SI{400}{\degreeCelsius}-sample.
-The relative area of Nb\textsuperscript{+4} varied between the samples but tended to be larger as compared to the \red{BCPed} niobium.
-The minimal relative percentage area of Nb\textsuperscript{+4} measured was 1\%, and its contribution increased during the prolonged XPS measurements as \red{for the initial samples}.
-Noteworthy, this was observed also for the \SI{400}{\degreeCelsius} sample, \red{where} no peak within F 1$s$ was detected after the air exposure.
+The relative area of Nb\textsuperscript{+4} varied between the samples but tended to be larger as compared to the initial niobium.
+The minimal relative percentage area of Nb\textsuperscript{+4} measured was 1\%, and its contribution increased during the prolonged XPS measurements as for the initial samples.
+Noteworthy, this was observed also for the \SI{400}{\degreeCelsius} sample, where no peak within F 1$s$ was detected after the air exposure.
 On the other hand, it has been established that fluorine was not completely eliminated during baking (see Table \ref{tab:XPS_concentration_CKE}).
 Based on this, the role of fluorine in the reduction of Nb\textsuperscript{+5} to Nb\textsuperscript{+4} by the X-ray beam can not be completely ruled out.